JWST/NIRSpec Observations of Salacia-Actaea and M\'ani: Exploring Population-level Trends among Water-ice-rich Kuiper Belt Objects: Introduction

-\citet{emery2024} present 0.6--5~\um~JWST observations of three mid-sized KBOs---Gonggong, Quaoar, and Sedna---which straddle the predicted threshold for methane (CH$_{4}$) ice retention from atmospheric volatile loss models \citep[e.g.,][]{schaller2007volatile,johnson2015,protopapa2025}.
+\citet{emery2024} present 0.6--5\,\um\ JWST observations of three midsized KBOs---Gonggong, Quaoar, and Sedna---which straddle the predicted threshold for methane (CH$_{4}$) ice retention from atmospheric volatile loss models \citep[e.g.,][]{schaller2007volatile,steckloff2021,protopapa2025}.
 The measured spectra are markedly different from both the larger dwarf planets (Pluto, Eris, Makemake) and the smaller KBOs.
 The most notable feature is the presence of ethane (C$_{2}$H$_{6}$) ice on all three objects, with Sedna showing additional light hydrocarbon signatures from ethylene and acetylene.
 Meanwhile, the spectrum of Quaoar yields a clear detection of CH$_{4}$ ice, confirming previous findings from ground-based data \citep{schaller2007quaoar,dalleore2009}.

-Given that C$_{2}$H$_{6}$ and other light hydrocarbons are the immediate byproducts of CH$_{4}$ irradiation \citep[e.g.,][]{gerakines2001,bennett2006}, and that they in turn readily photolyze into more complex refractory hydrocarbons \citep[e.g.,][]{moroz2004,bennett2006,quirico2023,zhang2023}, their persistence on the surfaces of these mid-sized KBOs likely requires steady replenishment of CH$_{4}$, perhaps from a geochemically-sourced reservoir in the interior of these bodies \citep{glein2024,grundy2024,protopapa2025}, along with a sufficiently long residence time on the surface to allow for radiation processing \citep{emery2024}.
-These findings suggest that mid-sized KBOs are not quiescent, primitive bodies, but rather dynamic worlds that manifest both past and possibly ongoing endogenic and exogenic alteration---including internal differentiation, surface--interior exchange, insolation-driven volatile cycling, and space weathering.
+Given that C$_{2}$H$_{6}$ and other light hydrocarbons are the immediate byproducts of CH$_{4}$ irradiation \citep[e.g.,][]{gerakines2001,bennett2006}, and that they in turn readily photolyze into more complex refractory hydrocarbons \citep[e.g.,][]{moroz2004,bennett2006,quirico2023,zhang2023}, their persistence on the surfaces of these midsized KBOs likely requires steady replenishment of CH$_{4}$, perhaps from a geochemically sourced reservoir in the interior of these bodies \citep{glein2024,grundy2024,protopapa2025}, along with a sufficiently long residence time on the surface to allow for radiation processing \citep{emery2024}.
+These findings suggest that midsized KBOs are not quiescent, primitive bodies, but rather dynamic worlds that manifest both past and possibly ongoing endogenic and exogenic alteration---including internal differentiation, surface--interior exchange, insolation-driven volatile cycling, and space weathering.